 Maine Mortgage Rates Quick Facts

-From lighthouses and lobster to Blue Hills ocean views and Acadia National Park, the most Northeastern state in the nation is a gold mine of outdoor adventure, scenic landscapes and unique history.
-Over the past decade, Maine mortgage rates have stayed relatively close to the national average rates.
-So far for 2016, that trend is continuing.
+From lighthouses and lobster to Blue Hills ocean views and Acadia National Park, the most Northeastern state in the U.S. is a gold mine of outdoor adventure, scenic landscapes and unique history.
+Over the past decade, Maine mortgage rates have stayed relatively close to national averages.

 Maine Historic Mortgage Rates*